5 Steps of Healthy Aging for Senior Women

 Seek help when feeling symptoms of anxiety, stress and depression.
 These conditions are twice as common among women, due in part to hormonal imbalances.
 Many women are reluctant to speak with their doctor about mental health issues but left unchecked, these conditions will negatively affect your physical health.
 Carve out time for yourself to do things you enjoy.
 Spend some time outdoors in the sunshine, do things you enjoy, like gardening or crossword puzzles.
 Try meditating or learning a new hobby or craft.
 Talk with family and friends or a professional about how you are feeling.

 Stress can present itself in many ways including irritability, fatigue, pain, lethargy, sleeplessness and other detrimental symptoms.
 The COVID-19 pandemic has increased the stress level of many older adults, and normal stress management techniques just aren’t cutting it.
 At Cappella of Pueblo West, we understand this and have resources to help you navigate life’s challenges.
-Check out this video to learn how to manage your stress levels and improve your quality of life.

 Step 5: Stay Social